 It’s helpful to keep in mind what James Lehman calls “the culture of accountability” — namely, the behavior that you expect from your child, and how they can expect to be rewarded or held accountable for their behavior choices while they are in your home.
 You cannot control what happens when your child is with their grandparents; you do have control over your own house rules.
 We recommend stating your rules in an objective manner, neither apologizing for them nor putting down the rules at their grandparents’ house.
 For example, you might say, “I know that Grammy lets you watch TV before dinner at her house; in our house, it’s your job to set the table before dinner.
 You can watch TV after dinner if your homework is done.”

 What about when your child’s grandparents disagree with your parenting, and argue with you in front of your child, or actively help your child avoid consequences?
-We receive calls on the Parental Support Line about grandparents constantly telling parents that they are handling a situation the wrong way, or grandparents telling a child that Mom or Dad is wrong about something.
+We receive comments through our 1-on-1 Coaching Service about grandparents constantly telling parents that they are handling a situation the wrong way, or grandparents telling a child that Mom or Dad is wrong about something.
 There are also situations where grandparents will “rescue” and do a child’s chore or homework for him or her so that the child doesn’t have to experience the consequence for not getting it done.
 What to do then?